firlyfahrizaa/firlyfahrizaa/README.md

 Code Enthusiast
 -------------------

-\- Participant in the 2022 National Science Olympiad in Informatics
+\- Participant in the 2022 Indonesia's National Science Olympiad in Informatics

 \- Silver Medalist at the 2023 National Science Olympiad Week in Chemistry